coderwine/wk01-GoldChallenges_1.1-1.2/README.md

 **Starting these Challenges**

 You will need to **FORK** this repository (repo) to your own account.
 After you have forked it to your account, you will then need to **CLONE** that repo to your computer.
 By doing this, you will be able to work through the challenges and push your code back to your own repo.
+All instructions are within each file.
+Below details the instructions for both challenges.

 **1.1 Loops & Conditionals Challenge**
-- Instructional

 1. Write a for loop that counts from 0-10.
 Each time the loop runs, it should invoke a callback function (see step 2).